Jasondang/ProjectShinyGH/index.md

 2. Points (x, y)  on a noisy line yo = y + random_normal_error(mean_err, sd_err)  are generated  for a given mean and sd .
 3. A linear regression model  is fit through reference line and noisy line .
 4. User is given Plot options  of Points  and Line/Smooth.
-5. User can manipultate slope, intercept, mean of error, sd of error and re-plot .
+5. User can manipultate slope, intercept, mean of error, sd of error and create new plots .
 6. User can study the effects of various parameters on the  reference and noisy lines .

 --- .class #id